andy-a-d-nguyen/python-dsa/backtracking/backtracking.md

 ## A general pseudocode algorithm for backtracking problems

-Explore(decisions):
+function Explore(decisions):
-- If there are no more decisions to make: stop
+- If there are decisions left to make:
-- Else, Let's handle one decision ourselves, and the rest by recursion.
-For each available choice C for this decision:
+  - Let's handle one decision ourselves, and the rest by recursion
+  - For each available choice C in my decision:
     - Choose C
     - Explore the remaining decisions that could follow C
     - Un-choose C (backtrack)
+- Otherwise, if there are no more decisions to make: Stop

+- Key tasks:
+  - Figure out appropriate smallest unit of work (decision)
+  - Figure out how to enumerate all possible choices/options for it